 20. Explain the concept of RAID in project management.

 As you know, RAID is a critical tool for any project manager.
 It stands for Risks, Actions, Issues, and Decisions.
-To define it, RAID is a tool used by project managers to track risks, actions, issues, and decisions in an organized way.
-While answering the project management interview question, you should include the definitions of these four concepts as well.
+To define it, RAID is a tool project managers use to track risks, actions, issues, and decisions in an organized way.
+While answering the project management interview question, you should also include the definitions of these four concepts.

 21. What are the techniques you may use to define the scope of a project?

-With this question, the interview panel is trying to understand your knowledge in the concerned domain.
-You can explain these various concepts involved in defining the scope of the project that include – Product Breakdown, Requirement Analysis, Systems Engineering, Systems Analysis, Value Engineering, Value Analysis, and Alternatives Analysis.
+With this question, the interview panel will try to understand your knowledge in the relevant domain.
+You can explain the various concepts involved in defining the project's scope, including Product Breakdown, Requirement Analysis, Systems Engineering, Systems Analysis, Value Engineering, Value Analysis, and Alternatives Analysis.

 22. Describe the team forming process you follow in project management.

 A project manager should possess knowledge about the various stages that a team goes through during the project; hence, this is one of the common questions asked in interviews and exams on project management.
 Forming, Storming, Norming, Performing, and Adjourning comprises the five development stages in team formation.
-While you answer this project management interview question, you should describe each of these steps with clarity of thought.
+While you answer this project management interview question, you should describe each of these steps clearly.

 23. What do you know about the triple constraint triangle of project management?